meawallet/java-backend-hometask/README.md

 #### JWT signing key storage

 * Merchant may have many keys.
+* Merchant and Key onboarding is out of scope.
+You have to prepare data in tests only.
 * The JWT public keys must be stored in a database bound to the merchant name.
 It can be simple table :

 ```